aqlaboratory/openfold-3/docs/source/input_format.md

 In the current inference release, the only required field is:
   - `chains` *(list of dict, required)*
     - A list of chain definitions, where each sub-dictionary specifies one chain in the assembly.
-See [See Section 3](#3-chains) for a full breakdown of chain-level fields.
+See [Section 3](#3-chains) for a full breakdown of chain-level fields.

 ## 3. Chains